$token()

 Parameters:

-Name Type Description token
+Name Type Description tokenstring Token to store

 - Source: